5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/README.md

 For Ivy Bridge(-E) and older, you have to create an SSDT containing the power and turbo states of the CPU which are then injected into macOS via ACPI so that the `ACPI_SMC_PlatformPlugin` has the correct data to work with.
 That's why this method is also referred to as "ACPI CPU Power Management".
 If this plugin is selected (plugin-type 0) it loads the actual `AppleIntelCPUPowerManagement.kext` which then handles the CPU Power Management on Ivy Bridge and older Intel CPUs.

 You have to use **ssdtPRGen** to generate this table, which is now called `SSDT-PM`.
-In the early days of hackintoshing, when you had to use a patched DSDT to run macOS since hotpatching wasn't a thing yet, this table was simply referred to as "SSDT.aml" since it usually was the only SSDT injected into the system besides the DSDT.
+In the early days of hackintoshing, when running macOS required a patched DSDT (because hotpatching via Boot Loader wasn't possible), this table was simply referred to as "SSDT" since it was the only other table injected into the system besides the DSDT.
+You can still find references to this in Clover's configuration file which has a dedicated "SSDT" sub-section for configuring CPU Power Management.

 Although **ssdtPRGen** supports Sandy Bridge to Kabylake CPUs, it's only used for 2nd and 3rd Gen Intel CPUs nowadays.
 It might still be useful on Haswell and newer when working with unlocked, overclockable "k" variants of Intel CPUs which support the `X86PlatformPlugin` to optimize performance.